luyuanfan/misc/radio-setup-overview.md

 so i think we can look at the logs located in `var/log/open5gs/` specifically `nrf` `upf` `amf`.

 maybe some of the daemons are funky. not sure how to alter them. at least i added scripts to start and stop all modules in `/etc/open5gs` .

+`upf` gtpu address looks weird, why we use that?

+few directions:
+- look at ngap handler, not sure where to find it.
+- more config in usrp related to upf?
+- upf config in open5gs says gtpu should be `10.11.0.7` but???
+- [ ] 99999 or 00101 does not allow adding APN on phones. so i'm using the default 99970, and if i want to use that, i'll need to turn on data roaming or something?
+- [ ] look at open5gs photo

 ---
 ## Flow